MichaelSheinman/aipnd/README.md

 ## Credits:

-* People in Slank, great community and thanks for everyone for their help :)
 * Partha PratimN: great mentor in the Udacity chat.
+* People in Slank, great community and thanks for everyone for their help :) Details about help I recieved:
+* Saving function: at first I was trying to save the whole model, but a fellow student showed me their way of saving the function and I used it.
+* process_image: I also recieved help with this function when cropping the image.